grepsuzette/joeson/docs/COFFEE-vs-GO.md

 to parse the intention grammar, while this is the same number of times as the original implementation, those must be considered critical parts).

+Another thing to likely do to optimize is to use pointer receivers.

 **Error handling**.

 `Parse(ctx) Ast` must return `nil` when the current parser failed to recognize anything.
 Please note it is also possible to return an `AstError` when current context *is* the correct one and you somehow want the parsing to produce an error.